 An example of static content is an image.
 For instance, a picture of a cat in a cat.jpg file is usually the same regardless of who’s requesting it or where the requester is located (of course alternative formats or sizes may be delivered but usually from a different filename).

 Static content is typically cacheable and often for long periods of time.
 It has a one-to-many relationship between the content (one) and the requests (many).

 An example of dynamic content is a list of events which are specific to a geographic location.
 The list will be different based on the requester’s location.

 Dynamically generated content can be more nuanced and requires careful consideration.
 Some dynamic content can be cached, but often for a shorter period of time.
 The example of a list of upcoming events will change, possibly from day to day.
 Different variants of the list may also need to be cached and what’s cached in a user’s browser may be a subset of what’s cached on the server or CDN.
 Nevertheless, it is possible to cache some dynamic contents.
 It is incorrect to assume that “dynamic” is another word for “uncacheable”.

 Another point to bear in mind is that no matter how long you tell a browser to cache content for, the browser may evict that content from cache before that point in time.
-It may do so to make room for other content that is accessed more frequently, etc..
-However, a browser will never cache content for longer than it is told.
+It may do so to make room for other content that is accessed more frequently for example.
+However, a browser will not use cache content for longer than it is told.

-TTL - the Time-To-Live of a cached object defines how long it can be stored in a cache, typically measured in seconds.
-After a cached object reaches its TTL, it is marked as 'stale' by the cache.
-Depending on how it was added to the cache (see the details of the caching headers below), it may be evicted from cache immediately, or it may remain in the cache but marked as a 'stale' object, requiring revalidation before reuse.
+Time-To-Live (TTL): The TTL of a cached object defines how long it can be stored in a cache, typically measured in seconds.
+After a cached object reaches its TTL, it is marked as ’stale’ by the cache.
+Depending on how it was added to the cache (see the details of the caching headers below), it may be evicted from cache immediately, or it may remain in the cache but marked as a ’stale’ object, requiring revalidation before reuse.

 The caching-related headers, or the absence of them, tell the browser three important pieces of information: